-Unleashing the JMBricklayer 70007 Moon Dragon Building Block Set
+Unleashing the JMBricklayer 70007 Fantastic Idea Cloud Surfing Dragon Building Block Set

 Hey brick fans!

-Today I will be unboxing, building and reviewing the JMBricklayer 70007 Moon Dragon Building Block set.
+Today I will be unboxing, building and reviewing the JMBricklayer 70007 Fantastic Idea Cloud Surfing Dragon set.
 JMBricklayer was kind enough to provide the set for today's review.
 All opinions are my own.

 Lego-compatible sets just got a whole lot more legendary with this vibrant green and yellow dragon that captures both the imagination and the skies!
 This set features an intricate dragon, arms extended, with claws reaching towards a luminous moon-shaped globe.
 It sits perched on a mountain top surrounded by wispy clouds.
 Both the dragon's eyes and the moonlight up, adding an extra layer of magic.
 The eyes glow with an intense light, giving the dragon a fierce, almost lifelike look, while the soft glow of the moon creates a peaceful, ambient effect.